FreekPaans/zabbix-elastic-tutorial/README.md

 * *Host name* This is an arbitrary host name for Zabbix only.
 It will be used by the Zabbix Agent running on the web server to identify itself.
 Pick `demo-web` for now.
 * *Visible name* Is something that you can configure to have the host have a different display name in the Zabbix UI.
 Leave empty for now, `demo-web` is clear enough.
 * *Host groups* Not really important for now, but pick `Linux servers` and `Virtual machines` to be a complacent citizen.
 * *Agent interfaces* This one is important, it specifies how Zabbix Server can reach the agent.
 The default port is fine, but change the _IP Address_ to the one you used (192.168.50.3 if your using the example Vagrant).
-Make sure _Connet to_ is kept on IP.
+Make sure _Connect to_ is kept on IP.

 All the other fields are not necessary, but we do like to attach a template, so go to the _Templates_ tab.
 Add the _Template OS Linux_ template.
 Notice that this screen has one of the Zabbix quirks mentioned earlier, you first need to click the _Add_ link to add the template, and then the _Add_ button to actually add the host.